BlockMen/hud_hunger/README.txt

 - Mtfoods

 Example: 1 apple fills up the hunger bar by 1 bread, 1 bread (from farming) 2 breads in bar.

+Altough it show 20 hunger points (10 breads) in hunger bar you can fill it up to 30 points.
+(5 breads not shown then)